dvansoye/prompt-portfolio/createBookSummary.prompt.md

 # Constraints

-- Make sure that you add a header at the beginning that says "# Book Summary" as in the example below.
+- Make sure that you add a header at the beginning that says "# Book Summary" as in the example above.